RocketSoftware/BankDemo/demos/onprem/psql/README.md

 3. Ensure that there are no other demonstration servers running.
 This is to ensure no other servers use the same ports.
 The server for this demonstration uses a common server definition with many of the same listener ports as the ones other servers in this repository might use.

-4. Start an administrator's command prompt (Windows) or a terminal (Linux).
+4. Start an administrator's command prompt (Windows) or a terminal for user under which Enterprise Servers run (Linux).

-   **Note:** You need administrator's rights to configure the ODBC data source.
+   **Note:** You need administrator's rights to configure the ODBC data source on Windows.
+On Linux they are created in the user .odbc.ini file.

 5. Navigate to the `scripts` directory in the demonstration.
 6. Edit the file `scripts/options/sql_postgres.json` with a text editor: